These delicious buttery Viennese biscuits are delicate and the rich dark chocolate and pistachio just make them moreish and addictive.

 - Make different shapes – you don’t have to stick to long finger shapes.
 Pipe S shapes or circles.

-- Melting chocolate – is super easy if you follow these tips: 1.
+- Melting chocolate – this method is called the double boiler method and it is super easy if you follow these tips: 1.
 Choose a saucepan that is not too big and a heatproof bowl that fits snuggly on top.
 2. Fill the saucepan with enough water that it will not run dry while boiling.
 3. Make sure there is a gap between the bowl and the water, they must not touch.
 4. Keep the water to a simmer only.
-No water or steam must go inside the bowl with the chocolate or it will seize up.
+No water or steam must go inside the bowl with the chocolate, or it will seize up.

 www.thegourmetlarder.com